ircv3/ircv3-specifications/extensions/message-tags.md

 Vendor-Specific tags should be submitted to the IRCv3 working group for consideration.

+### Drafts

+The `draft/` vendor namespace may be used when the working group is considering tag specifications.
+However, vendor names should be preferred.

+While tags are in draft status, they may need to be given a new identifier, to prevent implementation compatibility issues.
+When updating a draft tag key name, the typical method is to add `-0.x` to the name, where `x` is a version number.
+For example:
+`draft/foo` would become `draft/foo-0.2`, and so on.

 ### Standardized

 Reserved names for which a corresponding document exists in the [IRCv3 Extension Registry][registry].